What should I know about my senior dog?

 The amount and type of food you feed your senior dog is important for many reasons.
 Excess calories lead to excess weight and poor muscle condition, which makes moving aging joints difficult.
-More than 50% of dogs suffer from obesity and obesity-related illnesses—don’t let your dog follow the crowd.
+More than 50% of dogs suffer from obesity and obesity-related illnesses.
 Maintaining an ideal weight and body condition will help keep your senior dog active.

 Also, your senior dog may have a medical condition that is effectively managed by food with specific nutrient levels.
 Many people have opinions about the best food to feed dogs, but your veterinarian has the most medical training when it comes to your dog’s nutrition, so let them help you.
 Together, you can choose a quality food with targeted nutrition and calories based on your senior dog’s needs.

 Supplements can help senior dogs maintain a good quality of life.
-If you are thinking of or are already using supplements, like CBD, be sure to discuss this with your veterinary team so they can help you make the safest choices for your pet.
+If you use supplements, such as CBD, or are considering it, be sure to discuss this with your veterinary team so they can help you make the safest choices for your pet.

 Parasites and senior dogs

 Parasites, including intestinal parasites, heartworms, ticks, and fleas, affect dogs of all ages.
 Your senior dog needs a year-round medicine to prevent intestinal parasites, which are found in your dog’s feces and can be transmitted to humans, so talk to your veterinarian about how to keep everyone in your home protected.
-Keep your senior dog’s heartworm preventive and flea and tick control up-to-date as well.
-Once per year, you can expect your senior dog to be tested for tick-borne infection, heartworm disease, and intestinal parasites.
+Keep your senior dog’s heartworm preventive as well as flea and tick control updated.
+Once a year, you can expect your senior dog to be tested for tick-borne infection, heartworm disease, and intestinal parasites.